jenkinsci/apprenda-plugin/readme.md

 - `mvn install`

 This will generate the Jenkins .hpi plugin in the `/target` folder, which you can then install into your Jenkins environment.

+## Video
+- View a demo video of using Jenkins with Apprenda at https://apprenda.com/partners/integrations/jenkins-ci/